|Gray, brown, black, blue, silver, sable, white, red, cream, fawn, and brindle

 Are These Dogs Good for Families? 🏡

-In all honesty, the Ratshi Terrier is going to be happiest in a home without kids or with older children who can safely interact with them and pick up on the signs that your pup has had enough.
-While the Ratshi Terrier can come across as a confident breed, they can be nervous around people or things they’re not used to.
-Small kids, with their slightly unpredictable behavior, can make the Ratshi Terrier feel unsafe.
+In all honesty, the Ratshi Terrier will be happiest in a home without kids or with older children who can safely interact with them and pick up on the signs that your pup has had enough.
+While the Ratshi Terrier can be a confident breed, they can be nervous around people or things they’re not used to.

+With their slightly unpredictable behavior, small kids can make the Ratshi Terrier feel unsafe.
 If their initial subtle warning signs go unheeded, they won’t hesitate to bite or nip whoever isn’t listening to their request for more space.
-While you can train your Ratshi Terrier that nipping isn’t an appropriate response, the humans spending time with these dogs also need to learn when your pup is overstimulated.
+While you can train your Ratshi Terrier that nipping isn’t an appropriate response, the humans spending time with them must also learn when your pup is overstimulated.

 Knowing when they need time alone is all part of being a good pet parent!
-If you intend to keep a Ratshi Terrier in a home with younger children, the kids must learn to interact with your Ratshi Terrier gently and leave the dog alone when it wants space.
+If you intend to keep a Ratshi Terrier in a home with younger children, the kids must learn to interact with your Ratshi Terrier gently and leave the dog alone when they want space.

 Ratshi Terriers love spending time with their favorite humans and will happily follow you around the house.
-The hustle and bustle of a large and loud household can make them feel uneasy, so they prefer a quiet house with fewer people.
+The hustle and bustle of a large and loud household can make them feel uneasy, so they prefer a quiet home with fewer people.

 Does This Breed Get Along With Other Pets? 🐶 😽